peterhinch/micropython-nano-gui/README.md

 The root directory contains two example setup files, for monochrome and color displays respectively.
 Other examples may be found in the `color_setup` directory.
 These are templates for adaptation: only one file is copied to the target.
-On the target a color files should be named `color_setup.py`.
+On the target a color file should be named `color_setup.py`.
 The monochrome `ssd1306_setup.py` retains its own name.

 The chosen template will need to be edited to match the display in use, the